mpdrescher/run-info/README.md

 ![Screenshot](/run-info.png)

 # Build
-Run "cargo build --release" in the main directory.
+Run `cargo build --release` in the main directory.
 This program will only work on a Linux distribution!

 You can also install via `cargo install run-info`.